Understanding and living out God’s will

 Through stories, examples, and explanation

-Receive answers direct from God’s wisdom
+Receive answers directly from God’s wisdom

 In the right course of conduct and action.

-God’s Word alerts to deception and distractions
+God’s Word alerts us to deception and distractions

-That tempt us away from God’s plan
+That tempts us away from God’s plan

 We must learn to trust Him to guide our way